 CERA has a long history of using international human rights law and mechanisms to support its domestic advocacy.
 CERA’s founder was one of the first NGO representatives to appear before the United Nations (UN) Committee on Economic, Social and Cultural Rights (CESCR).
 Since then CERA has appeared before the CESCR, the Human Rights Committee and the Committee on the Elimination of Discrimination Against Women.
 CERA has also actively engaged the Commission on Human Rights (as it was) and the new Human Rights Council.
-CERA has become a leading actor influencing international standard setting on human rights issues related to housing and homelessness and women’s equality rights.
+For years, CERA was a leading actor influencing international standard setting on human rights issues related to housing and homelessness and women’s equality rights.

 Universal Periodic Review of Canada | Human Rights Council | UN Advisory Group on Forced Evictions | Women’s Economic and Social Equality | UN Special Rapporteur on Adequate Housing | Treaty Monitoring Bodies | Indigenous Peoples and the Right to Housing

 In early 2009, CERA in collaboration with the Social Rights Advocacy Centre and an ad hoc steering committee comprised of Amnesty International (Canada, English), the Native Women’s Association of Canada, Council of Canadians with Disabilities, and La ligue des droits et libertés, coordinated a national process leading up to Canada’s Universal Periodic Review at the United Nations Human Rights Council.